johnfrail/100-days-of-code/log.md

 **Today's Progress**: Learned about augmented operations and how to manipulate strings in javascript.

 **Thoughts**: Programming languages has a similar implementation, they only have different syntax and names.

+### Day 8: June 3, 2019

+**Today's Progress**: Mastered javascript arrays, functions, and created a queue function.

+**Thoughts**: Can't believe I am having a hard time with this topics in college.
+LOL.